Sensirion/myAmbienceManual/docs/README.md

 ### Gadget Overview

-The main screen of myAmbience offers an overview of all the nearby active gadgets.
+The main screen of MyAmbience offers an overview of all the nearby active gadgets.
 Normally gadgets within a 10-15m radius can be found.

 Each gadget has its own "card" which shows an overview of all the available sensor signals.
 The colors of the signals vary depending on the value and how "high or low" this is.
 An example is shown in the image below: